thehanlab/dynamicLM/README.md

-If the super dataset is not created via the functions `stack_data()` and `add_interactions` and is simply a dataframe, additional parameters must be specified.
-(In this case, see `?dynamic_lm.data.frame` for the additional parameters and the details section of `?add_interactions` for how the landmark interaction terms must be named).
+If the super dataset is not created via the functions `stack_data()` and `add_interactions` and is simply a dataframe, additional parameters must be specified to fit a model.
+(In this case, see `?dynamic_lm.data.frame` for the additional parameters and the details section of `?add_interactions` for how the interaction terms must be named).

 ### 3.2.2 Penalized landmark supermodel

+With a large dataset and time-dependent effects, the supermodel has numerous parameters.
+To handle this high-dimensionality and ensure generalizability, one can alternatively fit a penalized model, where coefficients are shrunk or selected by penalizing the pseudo-partial likelihood $l$ of the model with a penalty $p$, which can be a LASSO (the L1-norm), Ridge (the L2-norm), or an elastic net (a combination of the two).

+$$\log l(\beta, \alpha) - \lambda p(\beta, \alpha)$$ Penalization
+balances model complexity and goodness-of-fit, where the optimal weight
+$\lambda$ is chosen via cross-validation.

 To fit a penalized landmark supermodel, the lmdata is the only required input.
-First, for multiple penalties (lambdas), either a coefficient path (using `pen_lm`) is produced or a cross-validated model (using `cv.pen_lm`) is created.
+First, either a coefficient path (using `pen_lm`) or a cross-validated model (using `cv.pen_lm`) is created for multiple penalties (lambdas $\lambdas$).
 Then, a specific penalty can be chosen to fit a model via `dynamic_lm`.

 The code largely makes calls to the `glmnet` library.

 #### 3.2.2.1 Coefficient path

-TODO: add info: ignore warnigns

 A coefficient path can be fit as follows.
-By default the argument `alpha` is 1, which representies the LASSO (L1) penalty.
+By default the argument `alpha` is 1, which represents the LASSO (L1) penalty.
 By using `alpha = 0`, we are using a Ridge (L2) penalty.

 ``` r